Hussman School of Journalism and Media (GRAD)

 The master’s in digital communication empowers working professionals to advance their careers and bring immediate impact to their organizations.
 Students explore the economic drivers and technological changes affecting media and communication.
 Through a rigorous, project-based curriculum, students learn to find trends, patterns, and stories in data and communicate insights that will drive impactful decision-making.
 Students collaborate closely with faculty and peer professionals, learning to develop effective content creation and dissemination strategies across platforms, deliver unforgettable user experiences, and lead with strategic and entrepreneurial thinking.

-The M.A.D.C. program admits one group of no more than 20 students each fall.
-Each entering cohort progresses through the program together over a 2.5-year period.
-Classes are intentionally small with an emphasis on interaction between faculty and students.
+The M.A.D.C. program admits one group of no more than 20 students each fall, keeping classes intentionally small with an emphasis on interaction between faculty and students.
+Each entering cohort progresses through the program together over two years.

 Requirements